The King and I: Act 2

 After the play, Sir Edward reveals that the British threat has receded, but the King is distracted by his displeasure at Tuptim's rebellious message.
 After Sir Edward leaves, Anna and the King express their delight at how well the evening went, and he presents her with a ring.
 Secret police report that Tuptim is missing.
-The King realizes that Anna knows something; she parries his inquiry by asking why he should care: Tuptim is just another woman to him.
+The King realizes that Anna knows something; she parries his inquiry by asking why he should care, as Tuptim is just another woman to him.
 He is delighted; she is at last understanding the Siamese perspective.
 Anna tries to explain to him the Western customs of courtship and tells him what it is like for a young woman at a formal dance ("Shall We Dance?").
 He demands that she teach him the dance.
 She does, and in that dance they experience and express a love for each other that they can never speak aloud.
 They are interrupted by the Kralahome.
 Tuptim has been captured, and a search is on for Lun Tha.
 The King resolves to punish Tuptim, though she denies she and Lun Tha were lovers.
 Anna tries to dissuade him, but he is determined that her influence shall not rule, and he takes the whip himself.
 He turns to lash Tuptim, but under Anna's gaze is unable to swing the whip, and hurries away.
 Lun Tha is found dead, and Tuptim is dragged off, swearing to kill herself; nothing more is heard about her.
 Anna asks the Kralahome to give her ring back to the King; both schoolteacher and minister state their wish that she had never come to Siam.